JuanModzelewski/Clarity/README.md

 ### Validator Testing

 - HTML
-    - No errors were returned when analyzing with the offical WJC Validator on all pages.
+    - No errors were returned when analyzing with the official WJC Validator on all pages.

 - CSS
-    - No errors were returned when analayzing with the offical CSS Validation Service.
+    - No errors were returned when analyzing with the official CSS Validation Service.

 - Accessability
-    - All choosen fonts and color schemes provide clear readability and accessibility, checked when running through with lighthouse in devtools.
+    - All chosen fonts and color schemes provide clear readability and accessibility, checked when running through with lighthouse in devtools.

 ![Lighthouse test](/assests/images/Readme-images/lighthouse-test-homepage.jpg)